mbleigh/mbleigh.dev/src/content/post/ai-data-filter/index.md

 ![product filter grid](./filter_grid.png)

-Wouldn't it be great to offer your users the flexibility of a text search bar combined with the fine-grained control of a filter bar?
+Wouldn't it be great to offer your users the flexibility of a text search bar combined with the fine-grained controls of a filter UI?

 ## The Goal: Query to Filter